LeoComandini/compacthdwallets/README.md

 With some additional work 32 bytes pubkeys can be used.

 ### Two-way mapping mnemonic to child private or public key
+Most Bitcoin wallets allow restoring only from 12 or 24-words (BIP39 [4])
+mnemonics, which map to 16 or 32 bytes sequences respectively.

+From the mnemonic a tree of BIP32 exteneded keys is derived using a non-reversable function.
+However each BIP32 extended key needs at least 64 bytes to be represented, making unfeasible the usage of standard such as BIP39.

+This led to the arise of proposal such as BIP85 [5], which allows to derive BIP39 mnemonics and other common backups from a BIP32 extended key.

+The above derivation scheme allows intermiate user-friendly backups.
-Suppose you have a master keypair, it's possible to harden derive child keys and use them as a separate wallet with a common backup (similar scope of BIP85 [4]).
+Suppose you have a master keypair, it's possible to harden derive child keys and use them as a separate wallet with a common backup.
-Each child key can be used as master key for another "sub" wallet with the master key still being able to spend such funds (same as BIP32).
-But contrary to BIP32 each "sub" wallet has a 32 bytes backup.
+Each child key can be used as master key for another child wallet with the master key still being able to spend such funds (same as BIP32).
+But contrary to BIP32 each child wallet has a 32 bytes backup.
 Which optionally can be mapped to a, for instance, 24 word BIP39 mnemonic.
+This allows to maintain the same UX for child wallets.

 Since pubkeys can have the same length, it is possible to backup or share pubkeys with a similar technique.

+A possible use case: Alice wants to teach to her unexperienced son Bob how to use a Bitcoin wallet.
+She already has a wallet with master private key `a`, let `i = 2^31` (i.e. `0_h`), she derives `b = a_i = a + h(aG, i)`, maps `b` to the backup expected by the wallet (e.g. mnemonic) and gives the backup to Bob.
+Bob can use his wallet as a normal wallet, while Alice can monitor Bob's transaction and eventually she can move coins in his place.

 ## Disadvantages
 BIP32 is used by almost every existing wallets.